Bitterness, uncertainty and art - what next for Ramos?

 Last updated on .From the section European Football

-At the age of 36 with 180 caps, a World Cup, two European Championships, four Champions Leagues, five La Ligas and one Ligue 1 title most footballers would be happy to enjoy retirement sat in their luxurious home.
+At the age of 36 with 180 caps, a World Cup, two European Championships, four Champions Leagues, five La Ligas and one Ligue 1 title most footballers would be happy to enjoy retirement sitting in their luxurious home.

 But then Sergio Ramos is far from your average multimillionaire footballer.